 There is a lot that can be done without formal support.
 It is important that you stay within the rules and generally acceptable practices of your organization.
 And it's best if your approach fits with existing organizational goals and objectives.
-The National Standard Annex C.3 "Building Leadership Commitment" provides a model that assumes a lack of senior leadership support.
-It includes the following stages:
+The National Standard Annex C.3 "Building Leadership Commitment"

 - Using existing resources.
 By using free resources, you can begin the journey towards psychological health and safety in your workplace.
-These initiatives can then be evaluated and the evidence of success - improving employee engagement, productivity, and performance - can be used for the next stage. - 2.
-Engaging leadership from labour and management.
+These initiatives can then be evaluated and the evidence of success - improving employee engagement, productivity, and performance - can be used for the next stage. - Engaging leadership from labour and management.
 In this stage, you use the evidence of success to recruit champions who have influence on the decision makers.
 Supporting these champions makes the case for a broader approach and if possible, a strategic direction statement related to this approach. - 3.
 Embedding across the organization.
 In this stage, you look for ways to integrate psychological health and safety approaches across the organization.
 For example, you may want to speak to each department head about what they are already doing in this area and how their policies and processes might benefit from considering psychological health and safety. - 4.
 Ensuring accountability.
 In this stage, you evaluate how each initiative and/or department is doing.
 These assessments are more evidence of what is effective and can also be used to gain ongoing or expanded senior leadership support.

+Communication

-Communication Early Key Messages
+Early Key Messages